antoan/bebop_autonomy_image/README.md

     ./launch.sh
     ```
     The first time you run this, it will build the Docker image, which will take several minutes.
 Subsequent launches will be much faster.

+    To force a rebuild of the image without using the Docker cache, you can pass the `--no-cache` flag:
+    ```bash
+    ./launch.sh --no-cache
+    ```

 2.  **Inside the Container:**
     You will be placed in a 4-pane `tmux` session.
 The far-right pane will be running the `rosbridge_server`.
 You can switch to the other panes to run the driver, takeoff, and land commands.
 The `main.launch` file, which is used to launch the `rosbridge_server`, is located in the `bebop_driver` package.